 Bike Friday® Guarantee

 We at Green Gear Cycling, Inc. (Bike Friday) want you, the customer, to be happy with your new bicycle.
-If for any reason you are dissatisfied, you may return the bicycle to us for a full refund, less all shipping charges.
+For direct orders shipped from the factory if your bike does not meet your expectations, you may return the bicycle to us for a full refund, less all shipping charges and a 15% restocking fee (as of 06-01-18).
+For bikes ordered through a dealer, we allow the dealer to use their own return policy.
 This applies to the purchase of new Custom and Stock bicycles.
 In all cases, the return shipping charges are your responsibility.
 To take advantage of this guarantee, you must notify our service department (800.777.0258 / firstname.lastname@example.org) within 30 calendar days of your receipt of your bike of your intent to return the bike, and we must receive it in our possession within 35 calendar days of you taking delivery of the bike.
 We also accept returns on parts within 30 days as long as the part is unused and undamaged.
 Processing your refund usually takes 2-6 weeks from the time that we receive back your returned item(s).

 BIKE FRIDAY WARRANTY

-As part of the consideration for buyer’s purchase, buyer understands and agrees to the following: Green Gear Cycling warrants your bicycle frame set, including fork purchased from Green Gear Cycling or an authorized Green Gear dealer against defects in workmanship and materials for the lifetime of the bicycle.
+As part of the consideration for buyer’s purchase, buyer understands and agrees to the following: Green Gear Cycling warrants your bicycle frameset, including fork purchased from Green Gear Cycling or an authorized Green Gear dealer against defects in workmanship and materials for 10 years.
 This does not cover paint or powder coat finishes.
 Green Gear Cycling honors the original manufacturer’s warranty on parts and components against defects in manufacturing.
 Tubes and tires are sold as-is.

 This warranty is expressly limited to the repair or replacement of the defective frame, fork, or defective part at the discretion of Green Gear Cycling.
 This is the sole remedy of the warranty.
 This warranty applies only to the original owner and is not transferable.